 This is normally abbreviated to BCC and is actually the most common cancer that humans develop.
-Thankfully it is rarely fatal and if detected early and dealt with properly, is usually curable.
+Thankfully, it is rarely fatal and if detected early and dealt with properly, is usually curable.

 Once a basal cell carcinoma has formed, the cells within it continue to multiply.
-Fortunately basal cell carcinomas do not have the ability to metastasize (spread) via the bloodstream or the lymphatics and as a result cannot spread to organs within the body or to one's lymph glands.
+Fortunately, basal cell carcinomas do not have the ability to metastasise (spread) via the bloodstream or the lymphatics and as a result cannot spread to organs within the body or to one's lymph glands.
 Instead, basal cell carcinomas invade locally.
 They grow into the skin where they have arisen and slowly destroy the tissues beneath them and around their edges.
 This often results in the formation of a sore that bleeds easily and has the appearance of having been gnawed away by a rat.
-This giving rise to the colloquial term of "rodent ulcer".
+This gives rise to the colloquial term of "rodent ulcer".
 Of interest is that basal cell carcinomas rarely produce any pain even when a sore has developed.